How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 • Use a “Review” page to navigate unfinished items

-Not inherently.
-The Digital SAT uses multistage adaptive testing, which adjusts the difficulty of the second module based on your first module performance.
+The adaptive format is not inherently harder — the Digital SAT uses multistage adaptive testing, which adjusts the difficulty of the second module based on your first module performance, meaning stronger students face harder questions but also have the opportunity to reach higher scores.
+At EPIC Prep, we help students:

 • Anticipate the shift in question type